AhmedTammam244/Stream-Data-to-Elasticsearch-with-Apache-Beam/README.md

 Author : Ahmed Tammam
 In this post I walk through the process of handling unbounded streaming data using Apache Beam, and pushing it to Elasticsearch  as a data warehouse.

+if you don't install beam please take alook on https://beam.apache.org/get-started/quickstart-py/

 1. read from topic pubsub
   it is a streaming pipeline that reads Pub/Sub messages from a Pub/Sub topic.